VSU Campus Alert Q&A

 For students, the telephone number listed in their records as their local, mailing, or permanent telephone number is uploaded into the system in addition to a given specific campus alert number.
 For faculty and staff, the office telephone number as listed within Human Resources will be automatically uploaded into the mass campus notification system.

 The primary number is the one most likely to reach you when you are on VSU property.
 For most people, this will be a cellular number.

 The telephone number reflected on your caller identification will be 888-998-0048.
 You should program this number into your telephone so it will immediately recognize it as an urgent call.

 The "from" address will reflect the following: Valdosta State Campus Alert [email@example.com].
 Please set your spam filters to allow mail from this address.

-VSU is researching the purchase of an outdoor emergency sirens (primarily for weather related events); VSU’s home Web page provides the most recent emergency updates, National Oceanic Atmospheric Administration (NOAA) weather radios located in many VSU office buildings; telephone trees (where assigned individuals call others with emergency messages); and announcements over police cruiser public address systems when warranted.
+VSU’s home Web page provides the most recent emergency updates; National Oceanic Atmospheric Administration (NOAA) weather radios are located in many VSU office buildings; telephone trees (where assigned individuals call others with emergency messages) can be activated; and announcements are made over police cruiser public address systems when warranted.

 It is imperative to keep telephone lines open during an emergency situation.
 As soon as additional information is available, it will be reflected on the VSU’s home Web page (http://www.valdosta.edu.)

-- Robert DeLong, Director of Environmental and Occupational Safety and VSU Emergency Coordinator, 229-293-6171, firstname.lastname@example.org
+- Meredith Lancaster, Interim Director of Environmental and Occupational Safety and Emergency Coordinator, 229-293-6171, firstname.lastname@example.org

 - Scott Doner, Director of University Police, 229-333-7816, firstname.lastname@example.org